-Ms. Melinda Benson is in her second year at CREECS as the Special Education Coordinator.
+Ms. Melinda Benson is in her third year at CREECS as the Special Education Coordinator.
 She has worked as a special education teacher for over 35 years.
 She served as the Special Education Coordinator and Assistant Principal at Bridgewater Academy Charter School in Myrtle Beach before moving to Mt.
-Pleasant three years ago.
+Pleasant four years ago.
 She has a B.A. in Deaf Education, Learning Disabilities and Elementary Education from Converse College in Spartanburg and a Master's Degree in Special Education from the University of South Carolina.

 Come back soon for more info.

 Ms. Vanessa Herron is a teacher at CREECS who works with students in 5k, 1st, 2nd, 3rd, 4th, and 5th grade.
 She went to school at Towson University in Towson, MD, and earned a BS in Infant and Primary Special Education.
 She is dual certified in general and special education, and specializes in individualizing the curriculum for her students.
 Ms. Vanessa has taught in Maryland for the majority of her career, but decided to relocate to South Carolina at the beginning of the 2015-2016 school year.
 In her spare time, Ms. Vanessa enjoys reading books, spending time with her family, and watching football.
 Go Eagles!
 Please feel free to contact her with any questions or concerns.